Third Crossing - Gore Road & Highway 15

 Thanks for your question.
 Funding was approved and granted by upper levels of government (the Province and the Federal Government) and the construction of the Third Crossing is already underway.

-Are the maple trees on Gore Rd. across from the Pittsburgh library going to have to be cut down to accommodate the width of the road entering the bridge from the east?
+• Are the maple trees on Gore Rd. across from the Pittsburgh library going to have to be cut down to accommodate the width of the road entering the bridge from the east?
 Thanks.

-Richards asked almost 4 years ago
+Richards asked over 4 years ago

 Hi Richard,